 Laura Berton writes of Gertie in her memoir “I Married the Klondike”: “…a demure little woman, quite pretty and very self-effacing.
 She had little to say, but when she did speak, the famous diamond could be seen glittering between the two front teeth.”

 For a more detailed history of our namesake, Kathy and Michael Gates have written an informative article chronicling the life of Gertie as we can piece together from newspapers and writing of the time.

 From left: A man called Jack, Gertie Lovejoy, Cad Wilson, Tommy Dolan

 Photo by Eric A. Hegg

-The building that is home to Diamond Tooth Gerties was originally built in 1901 by the Arctic Brotherhood; a popular fraternal organization at the time.
-Over the years the hall hosted many community events including balls, dinners, and even activities including indoor baseball!
+The building that is home to Diamond Tooth Gerties was originally built in 1901 by the Arctic Brotherhood a popular fraternal organization at the time.
+Over the years the hall hosted many community events including balls, dinners, and even activities like indoor baseball!
 Over the years ownership changed hands many times but it always functioned as a community gathering place.
 Now a Municipal Heritage Site, the building still stays true to its original function of being a place where people gather together and have a good time.

 For a complete history of everything Gerties, Ken Spotswood wrote a fascinating article that you can read.

 Today Gerties is still the only casino in the Yukon, and runs the only ongoing live show in the Yukon.
 Gerties is one of the largest employers in Dawson City and attracts over 34,000 visitors per year.
-Not just for tourists, you can always find locals playing some cards, catching a show, or grabbing a slice of Al’s famous pizza!
+Not just for tourists, you can always find locals playing some cards, catching a show, or grabbing a slice of pizza!